 By Bridget Kelso, member of the 2009 Emerging Writers Group

-Bridget Kelso is an Adjunct Lecturer at the City College of New York and a teaching artist for Judith Sloan’s EarSay Project at the International High School in Queens, which helps Immigrant Youth by transforming trauma into art.
-She is currently working on a solo performance piece entitled SLIDE SHOW: THE EVOLUTION OF RADICAL FEMINIST THEOLOGY.
+Bridget Kelso is an Adjunct Lecturer at the City College of New York.
+She will get back to working on her solo performance piece entitled SLIDE SHOW: THE EVOLUTION OF RADICAL FEMINIST THEOLOGY, as soon as she...

 This post is part of a weekly series from the Emerging Writers Group community of playwrights.
 The EWG is two-year playwriting fellowship at The Public Theater seeking to target playwrights at the earliest stages of their careers.
 In so doing, The Public hopes to create an artistic home for a diverse and exceptionally talented group of up-and-coming playwrights.